intrinio/intrinio-realtime-options-python-sdk/README.md

 After a `Client` object has been created, you may subscribe to receive feed updates from the server.
 You may subscribe to static list of symbols (a mixed list of option contracts and/or option chains).
 Or, you may subscribe, dynamically, to option contracts, option chains, or a mixed list thereof.
-It is also possible to subscribe to the entire universe of option contracts by switching the `Provider` to "OPRA_FIREHOSE" (in the config object) and calling `joinLobby`.
+It is also possible to subscribe to the entire universe of option contracts by switching the `Provider` to "OPRA_FIREHOSE" (in the config object) and calling `join_firehose`.
 The volume of data provided by the `Firehose` exceeds 100Mbps and requires special authorization.
 After subscribing, using your starting list of symbols, you will call the `start` method.
 The client will immediately attempt to authorize your API key (provided in the config object).
 If authoriztion is successful, the necessary connection(s) will be opened.
 If you are using the non-firehose feed, you may update your subscriptions on the fly, using the `join` and `leave` methods.